mpho-prince-mahlangu771/hackerRank-java-basics-solutions/JavaAnagrams/README.md

 M or m 	| 1 |	1 <br>
 R or r 	| 1 |1 <br>

-The two strings contain all the same letters in the same frequencies, so we print "Anagrams".
+The two strings contain all the same letters in the same frequencies, so we print "Anagrams". <br>
+the string=anagram has 3 a's and the string=margana also has 3 a's <br>
+the string=anagram has 1 G's and the string=margana also has 1 G's

 ## Sample Input 1